HarveyBurton96/battleships/README.md

     ![Login screenshot](assets/images/loggin%20options.png)

+    - If the user chooses the loh in option then text is displayed to let the user know that their username and password are case sestitive.

 - ### Generating random ship locations
     - The game is set on a 5 by 5 grid and both players start with 5 ships.
     - Each 5 ships are randomly assigned 5 coordinates for each player.